The-Knowledge-House/Weather-Project/README.md

 # CITYSTORMS
 ![Image of Mist](https://i.imgur.com/BJpxZDx.jpeg)

+A simple weather app that shows weather for any city.

 ## Features:

-* Search weather for any city
 * Country codes displayed next to each city
 * Fahrenheit and Celsius functionality.
 Click on temperature to change units
 * Descriptions of weather displayed along with temperature